kaycebasques/kayce.basqu.es/content/blog/two-way-information-exchanges.md

 The self-assessment asks you a question that challenges your knowledge of the concepts that are explained in the guide.
 You won't find the answer verbatim anywhere else in the content.
 You have to use your mind to apply the concepts in order to find the answer.
+From a learning theory perspective this has great potential to increase the chances that our readers retain the knowledge long-term, but I'll save that discussion for another day.

 You can see self-assessments in action in the following guides: